Las Vegas, Nevada

 All Good Things Come to an End

 My birthday was on Sunday, but I had such a good time on Saturday that I wanted to end the weekend of play on a high note.
 I was also concerned about product levels, since I knew at previous shows ODEs were sometimes closed for registration on Sunday, and had already heard whispers of the competitive drafts being limited to one per person.
 I also knew that most scheduled events filled up far in advance, especially competitive ones.
-Also to compound the issue, even if I did get into a competitive event, it would likely be flooded with Pro Tour scrub outs, making the average skill of the event skyrocket.
+Finally, even if I did get into a competitive event, it would likely be flooded with Pro Tour scrub outs, making the average skill of the event skyrocket.
 With all this information, it should be no surprise that when I was asked to work retail the next day I shrugged and obliged.
-In the morning I hit the show store to get my collector booster value, but unfortunately, the jig appeared to be up, as what looked like basically every black lotus badge holder was queued up to grind value.
+In the morning I hit the show store to get my collector booster value, but unfortunately, the jig appeared to be up, as what looked like basically every Black Lotus badge holder was queued up to grind value.
 I only did one run of the line before heading to the lounge to fill my bag with snacks and grab my daily packs.
 I sold my collector packs downstairs for a reduced rate of $60 instead of the previous day's rate of $70.
 I also sold the booster box I won from the PTQ as well as my pile of loose packs to the vendor booth I would later be working for.
 Then I began work.
 The booster box I sold to the booth instantly vanished.
 I guess most booths were out of play boosters.
 Retail was rough in Vegas, it was constant and tiring.
 There was never a moment where no customers were at the booth.
 Notably the booth at Vegas didn't have to deal with the annoying inventory management I mentioned in Nanaimo, I was simply able to sell cards for cash without running the transaction through the machine.

 ...In Conclusion